Product Identification & Regulatory Data

 Waste disposal procedures, treatment methods, and regulatory compliance requirements

+Do not discharge into drains/surface waters/groundwater.
 Dispose of in accordance with local authority regulations.
 Disposal requirements are dependent on the hazard classification and will vary by location and the type of disposal selected.
+All waste materials should be reviewed to determine the applicable hazards (testing may be necessary).

 Transportation & Shipping Information